Loading...

 Press Edit case info button in the top right corner,

-You'll access the Add new case flow.
+You'll access the flow.
 You can edit any information on the Family tree screen, as well as Select genes list, Select preset, and Additional case info sections of the Case info screen.

 Note: When dealing with delivered cases, only specific data can be modified before initiating reanalysis: